ibm-cloud-docs/containers/kubernetes-service-cli.md

 Use this group of commands to create and manage host names for network load balancer (NLB) IP addresses and health check monitors for host names.
 For more information, see [Registering a load balancer host name](/docs/containers?topic=containers-loadbalancer#loadbalancer_hostname).
 {: shortdesc}

-### {[bxcs]} nlb-dns-add
+### ibmcloud ks nlb-dns-add
 {: #cs_nlb-dns-add}

-Add a network load balancer (NLB) IP to an existing host name that you created with the [`{[bxcs]} nlb-dns-create` command](#cs_nlb-dns-create).
+Add a network load balancer (NLB) IP to an existing host name that you created with the [`ibmcloud ks nlb-dns-create` command](#cs_nlb-dns-create).
 {: shortdesc}

 For example, in a multizone cluster, you might create an NLB in each zone to expose an app.
-You register an NLB IP in one zone with a host name by running `{[bxcs]} nlb-dns-create`, so now you can add the NLB IPs from the other zones to this existing host name.
+You register an NLB IP in one zone with a host name by running `ibmcloud ks nlb-dns-create`, so now you can add the NLB IPs from the other zones to this existing host name.
 When a user accesses your app host name, the client accesses one of these IPs at random, and the request is sent to that NLB.
 You must run the following command for each IP address that you want to add.

 ```
-{[bxcs]} nlb-dns-add --cluster CLUSTER --ip IP --nlb-host HOST_NAME [--json] [-s]
+ibmcloud ks nlb-dns-add --cluster CLUSTER --ip IP --nlb-host HOST_NAME [--json] [-s]
 ```
 {: pre}